WWE News: Hall Of Famer Gives Update On Big Cass’ Recovery Progress

 “I know he’s in rehab right now and he’s really getting a lot of really good help.
 He’s a really smart guy.
 He’s dealing with depression and all that, and he’s got to get a point like where Jake [Roberts] is at.
 At least he’s not waiting until he’s in his late 50s.
 He’s doing it in his early 30s, he still has a brilliant career ahead of him, if he can stay sober — which I believe he has the ability.”

-DDP said that he’ll be working with Cass more when he gets out of rehab, but in the meantime he’s acting as a port of contact between the former WWE superstar and the fans.
+DDP said that he’ll be working with Cass more when he gets out of rehab, but in the meantime, he’s acting as a point of contact between the former WWE superstar and the fans.
 Cass has received well wishes from the wrestling community in recent months, and DDP has been passing them on to him.

 During the interview, DDP also revealed that WWE paid for Cass’ treatment.
 The company has a history of paying for their ex stars to get the help they need, and Cass is no different.